vinaypeddi/spring-petclinic/readme.md

 On Linux
 ```
-	./mvnw tomcat7:run
+	./mvnw spring-boot:run
 ```

 On Windows:
 ```
-mvnw.cmd tomcat7:run
+mvnw.cmd spring-boot:run
 ```

-If you have an install of Maven, you can also run using Maven as `mvn | mvn.cmd tomcat7:run`
+If you have an install of Maven, you can also run using Maven as `mvn | mvn.cmd spring-boot:run`

-You can then access petclinic here: http://localhost:9966/petclinic/
+You can then access petclinic here: http://localhost:8080/

 ## Changing the default port

-The application runs on port 9966 by default.
-You can change the port in [pom.xml](pom.xml).
+The application runs on port 8080 by default.
+You can change the port via a Spring Boot command-line argument.

-Search for the line `<port>9966</port>` and change it as needed.

-## In case you find a bug/suggested improvement for Spring Petclinic
-The issue tracker is available here: https://github.com/spring-projects/spring-petclinic/issues

 ## Database configuration